A monthly budget was never been my priority. It was not until later that I realized that e

 However, make sure to separate fixed income and variable income.
 In that way, you will only be budgeting on the money that you are certain to receive that month.

-If your income is varies form month to month, it is recommended that you take the average and budget on that.
+If your income varies from month to month, it is recommended that you take the average and budget on that.

-Now, it’s to to see where your money is going.
+Now, it’s to see where your money is going.
 You will need to figure out your expenses in the last 30 days.
-In order to do this, you will have to print out bank statements, credit card statements and paypal statements if you use one.
+In order to do this, you will have to print out bank statements, credit card statements, and PayPal statements if you use one.

 Next, you will then categorize each expense.
 It can be food, utilities, mortgage, car, loans, etc. By the time you are done, you will see that pattern where the bulk of your money is going.

-Now that you know your total income and your total expenses, subtract total expenses from the total income and the difference should be the left-over of your monthly income.
+Now that you know your total income and your total expenses subtract total expenses from the total revenue, and the difference should be the left-over of your monthly income.

 If this number is not NEGATIVE, Congratulations!
 You are doing good in spending.
 You still need to create a budget in that way you will know what to do with your leftover money.